 Next to this chapter, typo3.com blog picks up the testing topic once in a while.
 If a developer reads this who still needs to convince management persons that testing saves time and money on a project, the series starting with Serious Software Testing may give some ideas.

-The Travis CI setup at this point basically created a working instance around the checked out core to run tests: It additionally cloned a helper repository, cloned the phpunit extension, did set up a database and other stuff, then executed the core unit tests to result with “good” or “bad”.
+The Travis CI setup at this point basically created a working instance around the checked out the Core to run tests: It additionally cloned a helper repository, cloned the phpunit extension, did set up a database and other stuff, then executed the Core unit tests to result with “good” or “bad”.

 Until 2018, this first .travis.yml file went through more than 100 changes.